One of the main parts to homesteading is frugal living.

 You don’t have to keep purchasing your daily hygiene products.
 You can make your own and save lots of money in the process.

 Here’s a list of 100+ DIY beauty and personal care products.

 59. Dishwasher Liquid On The Cheap

 If you decide to not give up your dishwasher, you can at least try to save money while using it.
+I understand completely.

-So my dishwasher is my best friend too.
+My dishwasher is my best friend too.
 (Though I do try some tricks to save money when using it.)

 Here is one of them: make your own dishwasher liquid.

 Do not throw out your old mayonnaise jars or any other glass jars with a lid.
 You can reuse those for canning.